LkeMitchll/interroban.gg/src/post/good-case-studies.md

 ---
+id: 72rv3ehgZyfrAUKYMVTrRJ
 title: Good Case Studies
+description: >
-description: I'm currently thinking about writing case studies for my work, I didn't know where to start, so I did what I do when starting any project, some research; I needed to define what I think makes a good case study.
+  I'm currently thinking about writing case studies for my work, I didn't know where to start, so I did what I do when starting any project, some research;
+  I needed to define what I think makes a good case study.
 date: 2021-07-25
 ---